 Thankfully, I began my research long before giving birth, which gave me the time to dust off my journalism skills and begin the long task of calculating costs and reviewing options.
 I also gained a simple goal: to share what I was learning–the basics of cloth diapering–to others in a way that was simple and easy to understand.

 CDfB is Born!

-Fast forward almost three years, through many diaper changes, potty training issues, and conversations about the concerns of other newbies, and I now get to use what I've learned to help others.
+Fast forward almost five years, through many diaper changes, potty training issues, and thousands of conversations about the concerns of other newbies, and I now get to use what I’ve learned to help others.
 Through this website and the Cloth Diapers for Beginners Community, I have had the ABSOLUTE HONOR and privilege of helping literally thousands of parents, guardians, and caregivers learn the in’s and out’s of cloth diapers, and solve their concerns.

 Together with these parents, the Cloth Diapers for Beginners community has become a positive and understanding place where parents and guardians, who just want to know how the heck to do this cloth thing without the degree in diaperology, can get help.